NagariaHussain/the-missing-frappe-manual/src/content/docs/guides/login-with-frappe.md

 ![Screenshot showing OAuth Client Form](../../../assets/images/guides/jennys-erp-oauth-client-form.png)

+In this case, I am doing this step in my `erp.jennysart.online` site.
+Here are the fields you need to set:

 1. **App Name**: this can be anything that can be used to identify the client site.
 2. **Skip Authorization**: I have checked this, so there is no additional confirmation step before login.
 3. (and 4) **Redirect URIs** and **Default Redirect URI**: Both are set to the following URL (the endpoint comes out of the box in Framework):